earthly/website/blog/_posts/2023-03-28-mutual-tls-kubernetes-nginx-ingress-controller.md

 ## Conclusion

-Mutual TLS provides end-to-end security for communication between a client and server.
-It ensures that the client is talking to the intended server and vice versa which makes it a vital feature for applications that handle sensitive information.

-In this article, we have discussed the differences between TLS and mTLS authentication methods, and demonstrated how to apply both methods to secure calling Kubernetes Nginx [Ingress](/blog/building-on-kubernetes-ingress) Controller endpoints.
+Mutual TLS offers comprehensive security for client-server communication, ensuring both parties are verified.
+We've explored the distinctions between TLS and mTLS, and illustrated how to secure Kubernetes Nginx Ingress Controller endpoints.

-You can continue learning about other security features available in Kubernetes, such as [Security Context in Kubernetes](https://earthly.dev/blog/k8s-cluster-security/), and [Kubernetes Compliance Scan](https://earthly.dev/blog/kubescape/).
+Once you've secured your Kubernetes environment, you might want to streamline your build process.
+Consider exploring [Earthly](https://www.earthly.dev/), your next favorite build automation tool, to make this process more efficient and reliable.

 {% include_html cta/bottom-cta.html %}